two korean women in traditional dress

 First Step Korean (Coursera)

 First Step Korean is a popular course on the Coursera platform.
 Over 1 million people have taken the course and it has a 4.9/5 star rating!
 It’s designed to help complete beginners learn the basics of Korean.
-The course focuses on all necessary language learning skills: reading, writing, listening, and speaking.
-By the end of the course, you’ll be able to read and write the Korean alphabet, as well as use basic expressions.
+It focuses on all necessary language-learning skills: reading, writing, listening, and speaking.
+By the end, you’ll be able to read and write the Korean alphabet as well as use basic expressions.
 You can access all the course material for free, or pay for a certificate that will appear on your LinkedIn profile.
-Or read more about it in this Coursera review.
+Read more about the platform in this Coursera review.

 Udemy